 The third loop transfer on each hand is the one in which the outermost d-loop goes through the middle d-loop.
 (This is the same move as the 3rd loop transfer in the 7-loop spanish braid—there it is done to the index loop of the other hand—a mirror image of the first loop transfer.)
 I do this by using an “outside-around” move.
 The middle of the three d-loops is lifted and brought over/around the outermost d-loop.
 The net result is that the outermost d-loop moves through the middle d-loop. (so the ‘transferring loop’ here is not the loop you actually move!
 That transferring loop traveled “upward”—toward the thumb.
 The next transferred loop will travel in the opposite direction—away from the thumb.)

 After that third loop transfer, I don’t set the “outside-around” loop down right away.
 Instead, the operator finger temporarily holds it all the way through the fourth transfer, with the B-finger acting as the operator for the fourth loop transfer, which the B-finger then holds temporarily.
 The same B-finger then also does a “regular” temporary-hold of the outermost D-loop, so the inner D-loop can shift up one position.
-Finally, all three temporarily-held loops are set onto the now-empty D-finger (in one move).
+Finally, all three temporarily-held loops are set onto the now-empty D-finger in one move.
+(In that fourth transfer, a loop moves from the ring finger through two loops, to end up as the lowest d-finger loop – at the base of the finger.)

 For even tension in this braid, it’s important to tighten at least twice: after the 4th transfer of each hand, as well as or even instead of after the final loop exchange.